eProsima/vulcanexus/docs/rst/tutorials/core/deployment/keys/topic_keys.rst

         Your browser does not support the video tag.
     </video>

-User may notice that this initial approach is not the most efficient one, as it entails the creation of multiple topics, publications and subscriptions.
+It is important to note that this initial approach is not the most efficient one, as it entails the creation of multiple topics, publications, and subscriptions.
-But, apart from being inefficient, it also makes the application more complex, harder to maintain, and resource demanding.
+Furthermore, apart from being inefficient, it also makes the application more complex, harder to maintain, and resource demanding.
 Moreover, as a consequence of creating far more entities than needed, the application incurs in an unnecessary discovery overhead.

 Lets go a step further.
-In this second approach a single topic is used in which all the sensors will publish their data.
+In this second approach a single topic is used in which all the sensors will publish their data  (without using a keyed topic).
 Run the demo by executing the following commands in separate terminals:

 .. tabs::